CodeForgeNet/ai-content-generator/README.md

 ## Overview :mag:

 An AI-powered platform for generating and managing content.
-Built with **Next.js** and integrated with **Clerk** for authentication, **Gemini API** for AI-generated content, and **Drizzle ORM** for database management.
+Built with **TypeScript** and integrated with **Clerk** for authentication, **Gemini API** for AI-generated content, and **Drizzle ORM** for database management.
 Users can create, track, and manage AI-generated content, while administrators can oversee usage and user management.

 ## Features :sparkles: